Sweet ZZZ V Brentwood V EcoBliss V EcoTerra

-Latex Coil Hybrid mattresses offer several benefits, namely superior support and conforming abilities, better than average motion isolation, more temperature neutral than all-foam mattresses, available superior edge support, and a wide variety of firmness options.
+Latex hybrid mattresses with coils offer several benefits, namely superior support, and conforming abilities, better than average motion isolation, more temperature neutral than all-foam mattresses, available superior edge support, and a wide variety of firmness options.
 However, they’re heavier than innerspring and also the all-foam mattresses, and are normally more expensive than the traditional pure innerspring and also the average all-foam mattresses.
-Their support core is normally made of pocketed coils and their comfort layers are at least 3 (or more) inches of viscoelastic foam, polyfoam, or other materials (micro-coils, buckling column gel, etc.).
+Their support core is normally made of pocketed coils and their comfort layers are at least three (or more) inches of visco-elastic foam, polyfoam, or other materials (micro-coils, buckling column gel, etc.).

-Here we review 3 major brands: EcoTerra vs Luxury Bliss PlushBeds vs Cedar Brentwood).
+Here we compare and review four major brands: Sweet ZZZ vs Brentwood vs EcoTerra vs EcoBliss.
 Check also our Latex Coil Hybrid Mattress Buyers Guide, at the end of this page.